Hyper-Accel/docs/docs/vllm_api.md

 ## Option for Sampling Params

 Sampling Params refer to setting that control how a model generates text. vLLM supports various sampling params to support various features.
-But because LPU currently supports limited features, only the sampling params listed belows are supported.
+However, due to the current limitations of the LPU, only the sampling parameters listed below are supported.
 We are planning to extend and update our coverage.

 | Sampling Arguments    | Description                                                                   |
 |-----------------------|-------------------------------------------------------------------------------|